bum2/gestioCI/readme.md

 - **When we need to define a new kind of Record?**

 The Record table is used to hold and give a uid to every unique record, which can be of any record_type.
 This way we have no possible conflicts between unique registered records (mainly digital).
 A record can hold, separately as a unique item, the relation between a person and a project (like oficial memberships), can have a creation date (and history), a related physical document, a related place or art, etc. It depends on the kind of record we need.
-We will define a new record type to hold all the contracts, the insurances, the licences, etc. They are already defined as records the accounts and the inter-currency ratios.
+We will define a new record type to hold all the contracts, the insurances, the licences, etc. They are already defined as records the accounts and the inter-units ratios.